-Condition As reported in the prior year's audit report, according to test work performed, it was noted that
+Condition As reported in the prior two years' audit reports, according to test work performed, it was noted that

 County did not contribute to PERS on their behalf.

 Cause The County did not follow the regulation set forth by PERS.